lendunistus/wiiuvcextract-slatetest/docs/index.md

     ### Requirements

     * A Windows, Mac OS X or Linux computer with an SD card reader
-    * An SD card with at least 300MB of free storage
+    * An SD card or USB storage device with at least 300MB of free storage

     [Continue to wiiu-vc-extractor guide](vcextractor.md)